Danville, Pretoria: Location

 Danville is found in the Pretoria West area, it lies 5 Kilometers from the Church Square, the heart of the Pretoria CBD.
 Danville lies West-North direction from the Voortrekker Monument.

-Danville houses the famous Daspoort Tunnel that connects the suburb of Danville and Claremont and it is the only tunnel found in the Gauteng province and it took 40 months to be constructed, it was open on the 10th of August 1972.
+Danville houses the famous Daspoort Tunnel that connects the suburb of Danville and Claremont and it is the only tunnel found in the Gauteng province and it took 40 months to be constructed.
+It was opened on 10 August 1972.

 Business

 Danville houses a number of commercial businesses that cater to the needs of the people of the community.
-The main retail activity in Danville takes place in the displaced retail center of KwikSpar, which is located on 106 Knight Street Danville.
+The main retail activity in Danville takes place in the displaced retail center and on the corner of Dan street and Hepburn street.

-Other business centers include Danmed Pharmarcy on the corner of Dan street and Hepburn street.
-Sasol Garage which is on Morkel Street and KFC is also on Morkel Street.

 Transport

 The City of Tshwane Metropolitan Municipality bus service does operate in the Danville area as it is used by the community members to get to and from town for work or school purposes.
 The other mode of transport that is mostly used by the community is public taxis, they are mostly used because they are available all the time to transport passengers back and from the Pretoria CBD.